The Battle for the Skies Over the Soviet Union, 1941-45

 Pokryshkin Writes the Book on Fighter Tactics

-At the time of the German invasion of the Soviet Union Pokryshkin was serving as a Red Air Force pilot in the Ukraine.
-Two days after the German invasion Pokryshkin was on a reconnaissance mission near Jassy, when he first encountered the veteran fighter pilots of the Luftwaffe's JG-52 who Erich Hartmann would join a year later.
+At the time of the German invasion of the Soviet Union Pokryshkin was serving as a Red air force pilot in the Ukraine.
+Two days after the German invasion Pokryshkin was on a reconnaissance mission near Jassy, when he first encountered the veteran fighter pilots of the Luftwaffe's JG-52 who Eric Hartmann would join a year later.
 Pokryshkin in a MIG-3 along with his wingman Lieutenant Semyonov would fly into a flight of five Me109s, three below him and two above his Russian element (flight of two aircraft).
 Pokryshkin would react very quickly pulling back on the stick of his MIG-3 and begin a rapid climb toward the higher German element.
 Closing in at point-blank range, Pokryshkin sent a burst into one of the Me109s with all his guns.
 The German fighter burst into fire and went spiraling to the earth, trailing smoke.

 Pokryshkin's passion for knowing his enemy was non-stop.
 He considered the best Soviet fighter planes superior to the German Me-109.
 In the summer of 1942, over the Kuban Peninsula as German tanks rolled toward Stalingrad, Pokryshkin developed his basic formula for aerial combat altitude, speed, maneuver and fire.
-With good aircraft and pilots like Pokryshkin, the Guards Fighter Regiments the threw down the gauntlet on the Luftwaffe.
+With good aircraft and pilots like Pokryshkin, the Guards fighter regiments threw down the gauntlet on the Luftwaffe.
 The Soviets painted their aircraft in wild colors, favoring brilliant red patterns similar to the Red Baron's flying circus of the First World War.
-As Russia's most famous ace, Pokryshkin was much like Erich Hartman, he helped spread his tactics to new pilots making them aces.
+As Russia's most famous ace, Pokryshkin was much like Eric Hartman, he helped spread his tactics to new pilots making them aces.
 Alexander Klubov, who is credited with fifty victories was a protégé of Pokryshkin.
-There is no firm evidence that Pokryshkin and Erich Hartmann ever fought each other, but it is possible it could have taken place.
+There is no firm evidence that Pokryshkin and Eric Hartmann ever fought each other, but it is possible it could have taken place.
 In more than eight hundred aerial battles that Hartmann fought in, many of them took place against formations commanded by both pilots.
 Both aces were shot down or forced down numerous times, but we will never know if it was at the hands of Hartmann or Pokryshkin.
 That unknown fact will remain one of the Second World War's most interesting mysteries as the knights of the air battled for control of the skies.

 Hardesty, Von & Grinberg, Ilya.
 Red Phoenix Rising: The Soviet Air Force in World War II.
 University Press of Kansas.
 2505 Westbrooke Circle, Lawrence KS, 66045.
 USA 2012.